 Yes, almost always.
 The most common problem with reversal surgery is the formation of scar tissue at the junction.
 Removal of the scarred tube and microsurgically re-joining the vas is highly effective.
 We advise prior assessment and consultation here at the clinic.

 Certainly, yes.
-Your chances may be reduced slightly below the average if you have undergone PESA sperm extraction but we have many cases of successful outcome after PESA / IVF.
+Your chances may be reduced slightly below the average if you have undergone PESA sperm extraction.

 Yes, because we will know the result of the sperm test done during the op and that the connection was successful.
-With a positive finding of sperms in the vas fluid your chances of returning to fertility are around 98%.
+With a positive finding of sperms in the vas fluid your chances of returning to fertility are above 90%.

 We hope so.
 Most men report some change for the better.